com-lihaoyi/utest/readme.md

-Note that uTest uses an internal copy of the [Fansi](https://www.github.com/lihaoyi/fansi) library, vendored at `utest.ufansi`, in order to avoid any compatibility problems with any of your other dependencies.
-You can use `ufansi` to construct the colored `ufansi.Str`s that these methods require, or you could just return colored `java.lang.String` objects containing ANSI escapes, created however you like, and they will be automatically parsed into the correct format.
+Note that uTest uses an internal copy of the [Fansi](https://www.github.com/lihaoyi/fansi) library, vendored at `utest.fansi`, in order to avoid any compatibility problems with any of your other dependencies.
+You can use `utest.fansi` to construct the colored `utest.fansi.Str`s that these methods require, or you could just return colored `java.lang.String` objects containing ANSI escapes, created however you like, and they will be automatically parsed into the correct format.